If I’m Not a Nurse, Can I Still Go to NP School?

 Visit Site

-How to Become a Nurse Practitioner Without a Nursing Degree
+Can You Become a Nurse Practitioner Without a BSN?

 Nurse Practitioner Programs with No Nursing Experience

-If you have no prior nursing experience, you can still become an NP with a direct-entry MSN program.
+If you have no prior nursing experience, you can still become an NP in about 2-4 years through a direct-entry MSN program.
 Also called entry-level MSN programs, these programs admit applicants with a bachelor’s degree who do not hold an RN license.
 In addition to in-person programs, you can consider direct-entry online NP programs.
-Depending on the program, nursing students typically graduate in 2-4 years.

 Bridge Programs to NP School

-Nursing bridge programs offer an accelerated pathway for nursing professionals without an RN, such as licensed practical nurses (LPNs) and certified nursing assistants (CNAs).
-These professionals can complete the nursing and clinical requirements for an RN license with a bridge program and then apply to NP school.
+Nursing bridge programs offer an accelerated pathway for nursing professionals without an RN license, such as licensed practical nurses (LPNs) and paramedics.
+Certified nursing assistants (CNAs) typically begin by bridging to an LPN or RN program.
+These professionals can complete the nursing and clinical requirements for an RN license through the bridge program and then apply to NP school.

 An LPN can complete an LPN-to-BSN bridge program in around two years.
 With an RN license, they can apply to NP graduate programs.
 Some nursing schools may offer direct admission to NP programs for graduates of BSN bridge programs.